SickMyDucks/musti/README.md

 Otherwise, you can simply create a new account by registering.

 ## Directories access
-in the directory `users/` there is a `.htaccess` (Apache) that will prevent any user, logged in or not to download or display in the browser any file.
+in the directory `users/` there is a `.htaccess` (Apache) that will prevent any user, logged in or not to download or display in the browser any file that doesn't belong to him.
 It will return a 403 Forbiden error instead.